App Previews: A complete guide to video on the iOS App Store

 Apple defined app store video guidelines and iTunes specifications that app publishers are supposed to follow when producing their videos, mostly to ensure consistency between apps as well as to make sure App Store visitors don’t feel scammed on after they actually install the app.

-- They are device-specific which means App Store Preview video resolutions changed depending on the device (see below for more information);
+They are device-specific which means App Store Preview video resolutions change depending on the device (see below for more information);

 App promo videos on the App Store are manually approved by Apple, which of course comes with subjectivity.
 When navigating the iOS App Store you might see videos that blatantly violate Apple’s guidelines or that have parts for which the video for your app got rejected.